shapor/limacharlie/README.md

 investigation steps.
 - New "remain_live" command requesting the sensor to remain in constant contact for the next X seconds.
 Useful to maintain live connectivity automatically (using AutoTasking) on sensor where suspicious activity is detected.
+- New set of commands to change events to be exfiled in sensor at runtime (outside of Profiles).
+- New set of commands to set "critical" events, which when they occur in the sensor always trigger an immediate beacon to the cloud.

 ## Overview
 LIMA CHARLIE is an endpoint security platform.
 It is itself a collection of small projects all working together